Battle of Vientiane

-The Battle of Vientiane was the decisive action of the 1960 Laotian coups.
-Fought between 13 and 16 December 1960, the battle ended with General Phoumi Nosavan winning control of the Kingdom of Laos with the aid of the Royal Thai Government and the U.S. Central Intelligence Agency.
-Vientiane was left devastated by the fighting, with about 600 civilians dead, about the same number of homes destroyed, and 7,000 left homeless.
-The losing Forces Armées Neutralistes under Captain Kong Le retreated onto the strategic Plain of Jars, to begin an uneasy coexistence with the Pathet Lao and the invading People's Army of Vietnam.
+The Battle of Vientiane was a major and decisive battle of the 1960 Laotian coups, that occurred amid the Laotian Civil War.
+Fought between 13 and 16 December 1960, the battle ended with General Phoumi Nosavan regaining control of the Kingdom of Laos with the aid of the Royal Thai Government and the U.S. Central Intelligence Agency.
+Vientiane, the capital of Laos, was left devastated by the fighting, with about 600 civilians dead, about the same number of homes destroyed, which 7,000 left homeless.
+The losing Neutralist Armed Forces under Captain Kong Le retreated onto the strategic Plain of Jars, to begin an uneasy coexistence with the Pathet Lao and the invading North Vietnamese Army.

 With the northeastern quarter of Laos under communist control, the United States and the Kingdom of Thailand deepened their involvement in the Laotian Civil War.

 Overview

 Beginning on 23 December 1950, the United States began military aid to the French administration of the Kingdom of Laos as they fought the First Indochina War.
 U.S. support would increase to the point of underwriting the Lao budget in its entirety.
 The rationale behind the support was that it was in American interests to combat the communist insurrectionists in Laos.
 Banned by treaty from stationing an overt Military Assistance Advisory Group in Laos, in December 1955 the U.S instead chose to establish a "civilian" military aid office within the U.S. embassy in Vientiane.
 The Programs Evaluation Office was charged with channeling the materiel to the Lao military.

 Of the 68 ethnic minorities that comprised the Lao population, the Lao Loum numerically predominated.
 They dwelt along the Mekong River Valley along the southern border with the Kingdom of Thailand.
 The King of Laos and most of the ruling class of Laos were Lao Loum.
 About 20 of these influential lowland Lao families actually controlled Laos.